 After acquiring the required documentation and completing legal formalities, the LAS advocate submitted an application to the Honorable Court, requesting shelter for Ms. Keshwar.
 The district court listened to the plea and directed the SBA police to send Ms. Keshwar to Dar-ul-Aman (shelter home) in SBA for residence until further orders were passed.
 A week later, when the case went viral on social media, Ms. Kehswar's sons directly approached the court and apologized in front of the Honorable court and their mother for their behavior.
 With the willingness of Ms. Keshwar, the court allowed Ms. Keshwar to be returned to her home and reside with her sons with a Personal Recognizance (PR) bond stating a payment of Rs.
 5,000 per month, with an assurance of no acts of further humiliation insults to be passed towards her.
 If any of her sons disobeyed the court & PR bond conditions order, then they would get liable to pay Ms. Keshwar an amount of Rs 50,000.
 Today Ms. Keshwar is once again residing with her sons peacefully.
 She is highly thankful to the Legal Aid Society for its free legal assistance, without which she would not have been able to secure her legal rights.

-egal Aid Society (LAS) aims to identify the barriers to justice faced by religious minorities in Pakistan, and strives to legally empower religious minority communities through education and the provision of legal aid, and support and to assess the effectiveness of the justice system in responding to legal needs and protecting the legal rights of minority communities.
+JUSTICE SUCCESS STORIES egal Aid Society (LAS) aims to identify the barriers to justice faced by religious minorities in Pakistan, and strives to legally empower religious minority communities through education and the provision of legal aid, and support and to assess the effectiveness of the justice system in responding to legal needs and protecting the legal rights of minority communities.
 Gulshan Maymar, a Sikh girl, was abducted on May 4, 2022.
 At the time of her abduction, she was 13 years old and a resident of Hindu Goth, Karachi.
 Following this incident, the victim's heirs contacted LAS for their legal assistance.
 LAS lawyers lodged their FIR at the Aziz Bhatti Police Station and with the consent of the girls' heirs moved the applications to all concerned authorities for the recovery of the minor.

-The police arrested a suspected person from the place of Gulshan-e-lqbal, who informed them about the abductors.
+The police arrested a suspected person from the place of Gulshan-e-labal, who informed them about

+Rescuing a minor girl belonging to Sikh Community the abductors.
 After which the police raided a location in Rahim Yar Khan, Punjab, and recovered the victim and the abductor.
 The abductor also claimed that they had gotten married with mutual consent.
 On June 9, 2022, the police brought the girl for the recording of statement U/S 164 of Cr.pc.
 At the time of her statement Gulshan, was perplexed and afraid.
 At this moment, the LAS Field Advocate, along with the assistance of Mr. Arun Parsad (a relative of the girl), spoke to Gulshan and counseled her so that she would give her statement voluntarily without any fear or coercion.
 Gulshan issued her statement clearly that she wanted to go with her parents.
 After considering the statement, the Honorable Court directed the girl to go with her parents.
+LAS played a pivotal play by providing legal assistance to the victim's family, filling their Vakalatnama, taking proactive steps to coordinate with law enforcement agencies and relevant stakeholders, and proceeding with the case until its conclusion.